 - Hurricane haul-out coverage

 - Trailer trip interruption

-You can get discounts on your premiums for signing up for multiple policies through a single insurer, taking a boating-safety course, receiving a boater-education card or license, limiting your boating to a specific geographic area, or for having a good driving record when driving your car.
+You can get discounts on your premiums for signing up for multiple policies through a single insurer, taking a boating safety course, receiving a boater education card or license, limiting your boating to a specific geographic area or having a good driving record on the road.
 Some insurers even offer diminishing deductibles for each year in which you do not file a claim.

 Frequently asked questions